 How do I book my FREE ticket?

 It really couldn’t be simpler.
 Head to the Sky Garden website, pick your date and a bunch of time slots will appear.
 Pick your time, enter a few details and your e-ticket will be delivered to you straight away.
 It’s important you check you receive your e-ticket because that’s what you use to scan yourself in at the gates.
 A limited number of walk-ins are available every day however, this is at the discretion of the staff and capacity of the garden.

 Why is it called the Sky Garden?

-It’s called the Sky Garden because is an actual garden inside!
+It’s called the Sky Garden because there is an actual garden inside!
 It was designed by award-winning landscape architecture practise, Gillespies.
-The plants are both Mediterranean and South African species chosen to work in harmony with sky the space – flourishing all year round in full colour.
+The plants are both Mediterranean and South African species chosen to work in harmony with the space – flourishing all year round in full colour.